shahbazhashmi/solid-principles/README.md

 # SOLID Principles

-The respository demonstrates all SOLID Principles using Java.
+The repository demonstrates all SOLID Principles using Java.

 ## Introduction
 **SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin (also known as Uncle Bob).**